 As customarily used by financial market participants BankNordik has entered into standard CSA agreements with other banks.
 These agreements commit both parties to provide and daily adjust collateral for negative market values.
 The bank with negative value exposure receives collateral.
 Thereby reducing counterparty risk to daily market fluctuations of derivatives and pledged amount.
-As a consequence of these agreements BankNordik at yearend 2018 had pledged bonds and cash deposits valued at DKK 31m under these agreements.
-End of period BankNordik had negative market value to all counterparties and has therefore not received any collateral yearend 2018.
+As a consequence of these agreements BankNordik at yearend 2019 had pledged bonds and cash deposits valued at DKK 69m under these agreements.

 BankNordik also provides collateral to the Danish central bank to give the Bank access to the intraday draft facility with the central bank as part of the Danish clearing services for securities.
-At yearend 2018, this collateral amounted to DKK 33m.
+At yearend 2019, this collateral amounted to DKK 32m.